DopierRex/OneNext/README.md

 21 NES_GAME
 22 SAMCOUPE

 When you have finished flashing all of the extra cores, switch off and restart your Spectrum Next in normal Next personality.
-Please chech 'Quick Start' for more information on how to use each of the extra cores.
+Please check 'Quick Start' for more information on how to use each of the extra cores.

-Now, you can start using the extra systems and consoles, enjoy music players, switch off WiFi, or manage files.. all from your NextZXOS menu!
+Now, you can start using the extra systems and consoles, switch off WiFi, manage files, or enjoy music players.. all from your NextZXOS menu!